Lemeri123/Lemeri123/README.md

 # 🌟 Lemeri's GitHub Profile

 Hi there 👋, I'm Lemeri!
-I'm a computer engineering enthusiast 🚀.
+Just a kid that wants to be a paramount tec personnel🚀.

 ---

 ## 🚀 Projects & Contributions

-- 🛠 Contributing to the various organisations and personal programs
+- 🛠 Contributing to various organisations and programs

 ---